Our route north of Coolgardie took us to Kunanalling, a gold mining ghost town that drew its last breath in 1942.

 During the afternoon we continued along the barely discernible track past where were intended to camp to determine if the track went to Yinyoungning Rockhole.
 On return to the campsite we had some unusual vehicle damage.

 Paul arrived around 4.00 p.m. without Greg who had other engagements.

 This part of the trip was designed as a ‘recce’ for an upcoming Gold Prospecting Trip.
-Aaron and Paul drove further along the track to some prospective ground and spent the morning with detectors having a good walk around the bush.
-Kim and Greg and Margot ‘rediscovered’ Yinyoungning Rockhole and then joined Aaron and Paul.
+Kim and Greg and Margot ‘rediscovered’ Yinyoungning Rockhole and then joined the other group who had spent the morning with detectors having a good walk around the bush looking for prospective ground.

 In the afternoon we moved to another patch of prospective ground 11 kilometres to the west for another good walk around the bush while diligently sweeping the ground for the elusive yellow metal.

 Mount Jackson Station